(If you're curious to see what I've read in past years:

 Ulysses, by James Joyce.
 I should probably be terrified of this one but I'm oddly intrigued.

 Love in the Time of Cholera, by Gabriel Garcia Marquez.
-After One Hundred Years of Solitude, I feel the need to try another GMM.
+After One Hundred Years of Solitude, I still kind of feel the need to try another GMM.
+Or not.

 East of Eden, by John Steinbeck.
 Several friends have been telling me for years to read this one.
 I haven't been big on Steinbeck in the past but I'm willing to give it a shot.

 Twenty-Thousand Leagues Under the Sea, by Jules Verne.
 See sci fi classics.
 Also Journey to the Center of the Earth was unsatisfying.

 Breakfast of Champions, by Kurt Vonnegut.
 Slaughterhouse Five is one of my favorites.